 This company has benefited from very strong adoption of its calcium cracking technology in the field of arterial plaque removal.
-Its miniature sonicator breaks arterial plaques in a more controlled way than the traditional approach which tends to scar the plaques.
+Its miniature sonicator breaks arterial plaques (a fatty, waxy substance that builds up on the inner walls of an artery and can reduce blood flow) in a more controlled way than the traditional approach which tends to scar the plaques.
 Shockwave's treatment is becoming the fundamental technology for treating cardiovascular plaques.
 The company moved significantly into profitability during its last financial year and is growing strongly (revenue growth of 107% for the 2022 financial year).